manuelmgn/2024-FrontendMasters-AI-Software-Engineers/README.md

-# 2024 - Frontend Masters - IA for Software Engineers
+# 2024 - Frontend Masters - AI for Software Engineers

-Notes for the course _[IA for Software Engineers]_ taught by Will Sentance at Frontend Masters.
+Notes for the course _[AI for Software Engineers]_ taught by Will Sentance at Frontend Masters.

 Course taken on live: November 2024.